Property

 Auction finance, broadly, is defined as a form of specialist finance used to purchase a property at auction, and aid with the completion.
 While it’s possible to get a mortgage for an auction, specialist loans are commonly used due to their flexibility and speed – 2 key elements needed for the auction world.

 Our auction loans are designed with the rapid pace of auctions in mind.
 They can be issued in as little as 3 days, allowing you to meet tight completion deadlines.
-Arranging this finance in advance at attending a property auction allows you to bid safely and within your financial limits.
+Arranging this finance in advance of attending a property auction allows you to bid safely and within your financial limits.
 It can also bestow a sense of confidence, knowing that you have the finance at hand, ready to go, should your bid be successful.

 Types of Auction Property Finance

 There are different types of property auction finance available in the market.
-They are divided in short-term and long-term finance and tailor for all different kinds of circumstances.
+They are divided into short-term and long-term finance and tailor for all different kinds of circumstances.
 However, all auction loans have in common that they are readily available to secure your auction purchase.

 Residential Auction Finance